poissonconsulting/checkr/README.md

 #> Warning: column 'hair_color' in dplyr::starwars must be a unique key
 ```

-## Values
+## Syntax

-The most interesting and unique feature of `checkr` is the use of
-objects to check the values of other objects using an elegant and
+`checkr` uses objects to check the values of other objects using an
-expressive syntax.
+elegant and expressive syntax.

 #### Class